Letterbook/FEP/feps/fep-f1d5.md

 ## Caveats

-At the time of this FEP's writing, the current objections to the current state of NodeInfo that have been identified by the community are:
+At the time of this FEP's writing, the current objections to the current state of NodeInfo that have been identified by the community are below.
+Note that any technical alternatives identified are meant to be illustrative and not
+prescriptive:

 * The `software.name` regex is unnecessarily strict.
 For example, no uppercase letters, no spaces, no non-English-alphabet, and no special characters besides